vzhou842/victorzhou.com/content/posts/2019-03-14-how-i-became-a-coder.md

 1. Make a better version of Runescape that required less grinding, and then
 2. Convince millions of players to play my version instead.

 With this foolproof 2-step plan in place, I set out to complete Step 1.
 I remember googling "_How was Runescape made_," reading that it was built in Java, and then googling "_How to code in Java_."
 Over the next 20 minutes, I would come to realize that learning Java on your own as a 12-year-old is not that easy.
-Thus, I made the brilliant decision to pivot: I would now make a better version of Runescape **_without writing any code_**. <span class="emph-special">I'll just not do the parts that require coding</span>, I thought. <span class="emph-special">This way, I'll finish it faster, too</span>.
+Thus, I made the brilliant decision to pivot: I would now make a better version of Runescape **_without writing any code_**. <span class="emph-special">I'll just skip the parts that require coding</span>, I thought. <span class="emph-special">This way, I'll finish it faster, too</span>.
 See?
 Brilliant.

 I ended up actually finding a way to make games without writing code: [GameMaker](https://www.yoyogames.com/gamemaker).
 I downloaded it and began making simple, codeless games.
 One of my favorite memories from middle school was bringing a USB loaded with a [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders)-style game I'd made to the computer lab and passing it around between my friends.
 That proud feeling of seeing people use something I built has been driving me ever since.